Cloning an Oracle RAC 12c Pluggable Database (PDB)

 - Repeat the steps for all PDBs.

-- To automatically move the database to the correct mode before the restore, on the Options tab, select the Switch Database Mode for Restore check box.
+- To set the Commvault software to automatically move the database to the correct mode before the restore, select the Switch Database Mode for Restore check box.

-- Click OK to close the Oracle Advanced Restore Options dialog box.
+- Click OK to close the Advanced Restore Options dialog box.

 The selected PDBs are cloned to the new CDB.